CFPB Hounds eBay For Payday Loan Service

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about loans.
 Our goal is to be an objective, third-party resource for everything loan related.
 We update our site regularly, and all content is reviewed by experts.

 Similarly, payday loans were once largely unregulated online, allowing lenders to offer money across state lines, in spite of local laws surrounding interest rates and terms.
 Regulation eventually caught up to the online payday loan industry, yet it still remains under much contention.
 However, the rules of payday loan companies differ from those for actual banks, such as Comenity Capital.
+This may seem like a loophole eBay has exploited to issue these lines of credit.

 James Zahradka, Supervising Attorney of the Public Interest Law Firm and Fair Housing Law Project programs of the Law Foundation of Silicon Valley, said that because of a 1980 Supreme Court case, state-chartered banks must comply only with the usury laws of the state where they are chartered.